proverbial-ninja/manjano/AUTH.md

 - **Body Parameters**
   - `email` (string, required): The user's email address.
   - `password` (string, required): A password for the user's account.
+  - `name` (string, optional): The user's display name.

 ### Response

 - **201 Created**

   - **Body**: A JSON object containing a success message and the user's information.
+Authentication tokens are set in cookies.

 - **400 Bad Request**
   - **Body**: A JSON object with an error message indicating invalid input data.